-- Comment and recommendations from the Director of Governance and Monitoring Officer, Director of Finance, Housing and Community (Section 151 Officer) and Solicitor to the Council, who have responsibility for overseeing the operation of the Governance Framework and the Corporate Governance Local Code. - The Director of Governance's (Monitoring Officer) review of the Council's performance against the Governance Framework. - The Director of Governance (Monitoring Officer) and Director of Finance, Housing and Community's (Section 151 Officer) review of the Effectiveness of Internal Audit.
+• Comment and recommendations from the Director of Governance Strategic Director (Corporate and Regulatory), and Monitoring Officer, Director of Finance, Housing and CommunityStrategic Director (Finance and Housing) (Section 151 Officer) and the Solicitor to the Council and Monitoring Officer, who have responsibility for overseeing the operation of the Governance Framework and the Corporate Governance Local Code.

-- Confirmation from other Directors via a Service Assurance Statement that: - Risks have been identified.
-They are recorded and monitored in accordance with the Councils Risk Management Strategy. - Staff are fully aware of the requirements of their job, and have access to the appropriate Council rules and policies to assist them. - o Internal and External Audit reports and recommendations have been acted on. - Reports from other review agencies have been acted on. - Business arrangements are conducted in accordance with the law and proper standards. - Public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - O The service has in place appropriate management and reporting arrangements to enable it to satisfy itself that its approach to Corporate Governance is both adequate and effective. - A statement of assurance that improvement plans exist to rectify any acknowledged deficiency. - The Annual Report of the Chairman of the Standards Committee (to May 2017) on the ethical conduct of the Council. - The Director of Governance (Monitoring Officer) and Solicitor to the Council's annual review of the Constitution. - The Solicitor to the Council's annual statement giving his opinion on the Council's compliance with relevant laws and regulations, and its legal obligations and requirements. - The Head of Paid Service annual statement giving his opinion on officers' compliance with the seven general principles of good conduct. - The Head of Corporate Services annual statement giving his opinion on compliance with the Council's Risk Management Strategy. - The Director of Shared Services annual statement giving his opinion of the Robustness of IT Systems.
+- The Director of Governance's (Monitoring Officer)Strategic Director (Corporate and Regulatory) review of the Council's performance against the Governance Framework. - The Strategic Director (Corporate and Regulatory)of Governance (Monitoring Officer) and the Strategic Director (of Finance and, Housing) and Community's (Section 151 Officer) review of the Effectiveness of Internal Audit. - Confirmation from other Strategic Directors via a Service Assurance Statement that: - Risks have been identified.
+They are recorded and monitored in accordance with the Councils Risk Management Strategy. - Staff are fully aware of the requirements of their job, and have access to the appropriate Council rules and policies to assist them. - Internal and External Audit reports and recommendations have been acted on. - Reports from other review agencies have been acted on. - Business arrangements are conducted in accordance with the law and proper standards. - Public money is safeguarded and properly accounted for, and used economically, efficiently and effectively. - The service has in place appropriate management and reporting arrangements to enable it to satisfy itself that its approach to Corporate Governance is both adequate and effective. - A statement of assurance that improvement plans exist to rectify any acknowledged deficiency. - The Annual Report of the Chairman of the Standards Committee (to May 2017) on the ethical conduct of the Council. - The Director of Governance (Monitoring Officer) and Solicitor to the Council_and Monitoring Officer's annual review of the Constitution. - The Solicitor to the Council's annual statement giving his opinion on the Council's compliance with relevant laws and regulations, and its legal obligations and requirements. - The Head of Paid Service annual statement giving his opinion on officers' compliance with the seven general principles of good conduct. - The Head of Corporate ServicesStrategic Director (Corporate and Regulatory) annual statement giving hisher opinion on compliance with the Council's Risk Management Strategy. - The Director Head of Shared Services annual statement giving his opinion of the Robustness of IT Systems.